Executive Summary

 Investing in the scientific workforce and enhancing computational and technological infrastructure is crucial.
 To achieve this goal, funding agencies should support programs that foster a supportive, collaborative work environment; help recruit and retain diverse talent; and reinforce professional standards.
 Targeted increases in support for theory, general accelerator R&D (GARD), instrumentation, and computing will bolster areas where US leadership has begun to erode.
 These areas align with national initiatives in artificial intelligence and machine learning (AI/ML), quantum information science (QIS), and microelectronics, creating valuable synergies.
 Such increased support maximizes the return on scientific investments, fosters innovation, and benefits society in domains from medicine to national security.

 The impact of the more constrained budget scenario is severe.
 It forces the US to cede leadership in many initiatives to other regions of the world and reduces investments in workforce and future technologies to critical levels.
-Specifically, the G3 dark matter exploration would be relocated elsewhere, and elements of DUNE would be descoped or delayed.
-This limiting of DUNE’s physics reach would negatively impact the reputation of the US as an international host, and more limited contributions to an off-shore Higgs factory would tarnish our standing as a partner for future global facilities.
+Specifically, the G3 dark matter exploration would be relocated outside the US, and elements of DUNE would be descoped or delayed.
+This limiting of DUNE’s physics reach would negatively impact the reputation of the US as an international host, and more limited contributions to an offshore Higgs factory would tarnish our standing as a partner for future global facilities.
 Conversely, a modest increase in budget over the less constrained scenario allows for additional pathways to discovery by accelerating science, leveraging existing investments, and solidifying US scientific leadership in the international context.

-We have crafted a well-balanced program that is technically and financially feasible for the coming 10 years and that builds toward a longer-term vision of US leadership and scientific discovery in particle physics.
+We have crafted a well-balanced program that is technically and financially feasible for the coming 10 years and builds toward a longer-term vision of US leadership and scientific discovery in particle physics.
 As this program is realized, we look forward to sharing new insights into the quantum universe.